Skip to main content

 After heavy rain, I secured the slippery path, reset the timber edging, and reported the drainage issue before evening guest traffic increased.

-Seasonal park jobs need a steady voice.
-Keep the letter warm and useful, but avoid sounding chatty, overconfident, or too formal for a guest-facing team role.
+Seasonal park jobs call for a steady, approachable tone.
+Keep your letter warm and practical, but avoid sounding overly chatty, overly confident, or too formal for a guest-facing team role.

 See the tone shift

-End with a practical follow-up linked to the job.
-A natural closing shows judgment and leaves the reader with a clear reason to picture you on the team.
+End with a practical next step tied to the job.
+A natural closing shows sound judgment and gives the reader a clear reason to picture you as part of the team.

 See a stronger close